AlignTrue/aligntrue/docs/import-workflow.md

 - ⚠️ No conflict detection
 - ✅ Preview with `--dry-run` before writing

 Manual merge required if you have both existing IR and agent files.
-Automated conflict resolution is planned for Phase 3+.
+Automated conflict resolution will be added in future releases.

 ## Future enhancements